lithnet/access-manager-docs/help-and-support/app-pages/role-authorization-rules-page.md

 You must select an Active Directory group as the target for the role.

-You can disable an authorization rule by selecting the `disable rule` checkbox.
+The rule can be disabled at any time by selecting the `disable rule` checkbox.
 You can also choose to expire the rule at a certain point, by checking the `expire rule` checkbox and selecting the date and time the rule should expire.

 ### Access control